Vinegret43/dradu/docs/dev/protocol.md

       "path": "path/to/image.png",  // Also see FILE message type "scale": 1.0,
       "pos": [x, y],
+      // Only allowed if "type" is "token" "properties": {
+        // You should be able to set custom properties with any name.
+Some of
+        // these properties may be treated by the client in a special way
+        // (e.g. a health bar may be displayed right under the token) "health": 10,
+        "max_health": 10,
+        "armor": 10,
+        "conditions": ["shocked", "bleeding", "etc."],
+        // etc.
+      }
     },

     // Example of moving an object.
 Same thing for rescaling (You can include